frictionlessdata/frictionless-py/docs/guides/transform-guide.md

 title: Transform Guide
 ---

+> This guide assumes basic familiarity with the Frictionless Framework.
+To learn more, please read the [Introduction](https://framework.frictionlessdata.io/docs/guides/introduction) and [Quick Start](https://framework.frictionlessdata.io/docs/guides/quick-start)

-Transforming data in Frictionless means modifying a data + metadata from the state A to the state B. For example, it can be a dirty Excel file we need to transform to a cleaned CSV file or a folder of data files we want to update and save as a data package.
+Transforming data in Frictionless means modifying data and metadata from  state A to state B. For example, it could be a messy Excel file we need to transform to a cleaned CSV file or a folder of data files we want to update and save as a data package.

-For the core transform functions Frictionless uses amazing [PETL](https://petl.readthedocs.io/en/stable/) project under the hood.
+For the core transform functions Frictionless uses the amazing [PETL](https://petl.readthedocs.io/en/stable/) project under the hood.
 This library provides lazy-loading functionality in running data pipelines.
-On top of it Frictionless adds metadata management and a bridge between already familiar concepts like Pacakge/Resource and PETL's processors.
+On top of it Frictionless adds metadata management and a bridge between already familiar concepts like Package/Resource and PETL's processors.

 Frictionless supports a few different kinds of data and metadata transformations:
-- resource and package transforms
+- resource and package transformations
-- transforms based on a declarative pipeline
+- transformations based on a declarative pipeline

-The main difference between the first two and pipelines that resource and package transforms are imperative while pipelines can be created beforehand or shared as a JSON file.
+The main difference between these three is that resource and package transforms are imperative while pipelines can be created beforehand or shared as a JSON file.

 > Download [`transform.csv`](https://raw.githubusercontent.com/frictionlessdata/frictionless-py/master/data/transform.csv) into the `data` folder to reproduce the examples